laclouis5/globox/README.md

 For more specific implementations the `BoundingBox` class contains lots of utilities to parse bounding boxes in different formats, like the `create()` method.

-`AnnotationsSet`s can be combined and annotations can be added:
+`AnnotationsSets` can be combined and annotations can be added:

 ```python
 gts = coco_gts + xml_gts